cambridge-cares/TheWorldAvatar/Agents/STDCThermoAgent/README.md

 # Installation #
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+## Requirements

+- You need Python >3.5 to run the `stdc`.
+You can install Python by going to the official Python [download page](https://www.python.org/getit/)
+- You also need to install a [Java Runtime Environment version >=8](https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot)

 ## Virtual environment setup